It’s that time of year. Summer. Yet we’re in the final round of NHL playoffs. This year Tampa Bay and Chicago are battling in a tight contest.

 This the page I’m taken to when I click on the ‘Watch Now’ link.
 See rant below.

 Everything works up to this point.

 Then I’m told on the landing page that NHL GAMECENTER LIVE is no longer available.
+Highlighted in red.
 I even try to look around for a less prominent display for a ‘Day Pass’ as promised in the email.
-Perhaps its a special offer somewhere on the page.
+Perhaps it's a special offer somewhere on the page.
 Nope.

 So basically I’m sent to a dead end.
 Talk about disappointing.
 More importantly there is no way I can give them money to watch a game.
 Remember I didn’t go looking for this, they offered it to me!